Sneak attack storm bringing heavy snow, severe weather to Eastern U.S.

 Snow

-Parts of the Mid South in northern Alabama and the Cumberland Plateau of eastern Tennessee, as well as western North Carolina, picked up 2 to 4 inches in the lowlands and as much as 8 inches in the higher elevations.
+Parts of the Mid-South in northern Alabama and the Cumberland Plateau of eastern Tennessee, as well as western North Carolina, picked up 2 to 4 inches in the lowlands and as much as eight inches in the higher elevations.
 Huntsville saw snow barely 28 hours after being under a tornado watch, with at least one twister striking near the city’s airport.
-They hit a record high of 79 degrees on Saturday.
+It hit a record high of 79 degrees on Saturday.

-Data suggested a strip of mid-level frontogenesis, or the formation of a cold front several thousand feet up in the atmosphere, draped from the Carolina Piedmont to southern parts of the Delmarva Peninsula.
+Data suggested a strip of mid-level frontogenesis, the formation of a cold front several thousand feet up in the atmosphere, draped from the Carolina Piedmont to southern parts of the Delmarva Peninsula.
 A conveyor belt of warm air forced up atop that encroaching lip of cold will result in enhanced upward motion and high snowfall rates.

-Up to 8 inches of snow is expected in southwest Virginia when all is said and done, with a plowable snow of a half foot, give or take, between Richmond and Washington D.C.
+Up to eight inches of snow is expected in southwest Virginia when all is said and done, with a plowable snow of a half-foot, give or take, between Richmond and Washington.
 The Delmarva Peninsula could be a jackpot zone as well.
 Baltimore and Philadelphia were predicted to be on the fringe of the heaviest snows, with winter weather advisories in effect and a couple inches possible.
-Temperatures Monday are slated to be up to 30 degrees cooler than on Sunday, when D.C.
+Temperatures Monday are slated to be up to 30 degrees cooler than on Sunday.

-Multiple flashes of thundersnow were reported in Carvers Gap, North Carolina, on the Tennessee border, around 5 a.m.
+Multiple flashes of thundersnow were reported in Carvers Gap, N.C., on the Tennessee border, about 5 a.m.

-Snow will exit the Mid-Atlantic west to east during the afternoon, ending in Washington D.C. after lunch and Richmond by 2 or 3 p.m.
-By this evening, only the eastern tip of Long Island and perhaps Cape Cod, Martha’s Vineyard and Nantucket will see flakes flying.
+Snow will leave the Mid-Atlantic region west to east during the afternoon, ending in D.C. after lunch and Richmond by 2 or 3 p.m.
+By Monday evening, only the eastern tip of Long Island and perhaps Cape Cod, Martha’s Vineyard and Nantucket will see flakes flying.

 Severe weather

 A tornado watch was issued for northeastern parts of South Carolina and eastern North Carolina until 11 a.m.
-Eastern time, the National Weather Service Storm Prediction Center hoisting a level 2 out of 5 “slight risk” of severe weather.
+Eastern time, with the National Weather Service Storm Prediction Center hoisting a Level 2 out of 5 “slight risk” of severe weather.
 Damaging winds and a few tornadoes were expected as a squall line of rotating thunderstorms pushes east.

-Most should move offshore of the Outer Banks by noontime or 1 p.m., with a break in the precipitation inside the storm’s “dry slot.”
+Most should move offshore of the Outer Banks by noon or 1 p.m., with a break in the precipitation inside the storm’s “dry slot.”
 Temperatures will quickly cool, followed by a round of snow squalls and chilly winds gusting upward of 40 mph.
 At least 100,000 people were without power at 6 a.m. in western North Carolina as the winds began to kick up.
 Charleston International Airport gusted to 62 mph.

 Cold air builds in

 Chilly air swirling southeast behind the system could be the coldest in years in the Mid-Atlantic.
-Washington D.C. is expected to dip to 20 degrees Monday night, the coldest since January 31, 2019.
-Temperatures didn’t fall below 22 degrees in 2020, and 24 in 2021.
+Washington is expected to dip to 20 degrees Monday night, the coldest since Jan.
+31, 2019.
+Temperatures didn’t fall below 22 degrees in 2020, and 24 degrees in 2021.

-Raleigh, N.C. is predicted to make it to 23 degrees Monday night, and Baltimore will likely wind up around 19 degrees.
+Raleigh, N.C., is predicted to make it to 23 degrees Monday night, and Baltimore is likely to wind up around 19 degrees.
 Even far removed from any storminess, the storm’s broader circulation is playing a role in yanking down a frigid Canadian air mass.
 Even New Orleans and Houston are under freeze warnings.

 Meanwhile, winter’s tempestuous caprice may not be over yet.
 Another messy mix may arrive with a storm on Friday.